-On October 20, 2020, the School entered into an Amended and Restated Lease and Security Agreement with Mater Academy Foundation Inc. for a charter school facility consisting of approximately 70,000 rentable square feet at 3200 Pleasant Hill Rd, Kissimmee, FL 34746.
-This new agreement continues through June 30, 2056, with two options to renew of five additional years each.
-The agreement calls for rent at a rate of \$1,250 per full-time student equivalent with a minimum enrollment of 920 students.
+In October 2020, Mater Academy, Inc. entered into a lease agreement with Mater Academy Foundation, Inc. and Mater Academy Central, Inc. (the subtenant) entered into a sublease agreement with Mater Academy, Inc, (the sublandlord) for a charter school facility located at 3250 Pleasant Hill Rd, Kissimmee, Florida 34746.
+In addition, on October 20, 2020, the School entered an Amended and Restated Sublease with Mater Academy, Inc. The new agreement continues through June 29, 2056, with two options to renew of five additional years each.

+This agreement calls for a rent at a rate of \$1,250 per student per annum with a minimum of 350 students for the lease year ending June 30, 2020 and 750 students thereafter.
 Annual payments under this agreement are adjusted annually based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.